ChouNagi/twitcast-chat-filter/readme.md

 ### Translation Comments

 Translation Comment detection is accomplished via regex checks of the message content, and direct comparison of twitcast usernames.
-You can customise exactly what it's searching for in.
+You can customise exactly what it's searching for.

 Note: Since the square bracket characters which are often used to designate the language in live translations have special meaning in regexes, they must be escaped with a preceding backslash like so: `\[EN\]`